marsha-t/42-Piscine/c00/01_ft_print_alphabet/README.md

 <details>
 <summary><h3><b>Approach 1: Copy everything into <code>write</code></b></h3></summary>
-This <a href=ft_print_alphabet_v1.c>approach</a> simply puts everything that needs to be written into a single `write()` command.
+This <a href=ft_print_alphabet_v1.c>approach</a> simply puts everything that needs to be written into a single <code>write</code> command.
 It completes the task with very few lines.
 Just make sure the text is copied correctly and the number of characters to be printed correctly calibrated.
 </details>

 <details>
 <summary><h3><b>Approach 2: Use <code>while</code> loops</b></h3></summary>
-This <a href=ft_print_alphabet_v2.c>approach</a> uses `while` loops (and more lines of code) to achieve the same.
+This <a href=ft_print_alphabet_v2.c>approach</a> uses <code>while</code> loops (and more lines of code) to achieve the same.
 In particular, it uses increment to achieve ascending order.

 Note that even though the <code>write</code> function was used for each character, there's no separator between each printed character.
 For instance, there isn't a space or a new line in between each character such that eventually, all the characters are printed in a single line together.